 6:00PM Announcement (if applicable) and the start of dinner

 They’re usually around 20 minutes unless you have a very verbose family member, haha.

 7:30PM Couple’s First Dance

 7:45PM Dance floor opens!!

 I like staying for about an hour after the dancing starts.
-After that things tend to be a little repetetive.
-BUT, if you're having a crazy send-off (sparklers, anyone?) you better keep us around!
+After that things tend to be a little repetitive.
+BUT, if you’re having a wild send-off (sparklers, anyone?) you better keep us around!

 11:00PM Grand Exit (if applicable)/The Party Ends

-I hope that all helps you guys with how to plan a wedding timeline!
-I'd love to hear what you think of this post and if it helped you out.
+I hope that all helps you all with how to plan a wedding timeline!
+I’d love to hear what you think of this post and if it helped you out.